gaurish/gaurish.github.io/_posts/2011-02-24-fix-microsoft-security-essentials-version2-install-upgrade-fails-error-code-0x75633fbf.markdown

 ## Step-by-Step Guide on how to fix

-** **

-**Step 1:- Uninstall the traces of Microsoft Security Essentials which was partially installed during the upgrade.
+**Step 1** :- Uninstall the traces of Microsoft Security Essentials which was partially installed during the upgrade.

-Step 2:- Run Scan to verify integrity of all system files
+**Step 2** :- Run Scan to verify integrity of all system files

-**

-** Step 3:- Reinstall Microsoft Security Essentials.**
+**Step 3** :- Reinstall Microsoft Security Essentials.

 _Note: Please try the following steps in the same order as provided above.
 If Step 1 did not work, please proceed to the next step.
 Please note down any error messages or notable changes you find as you try the steps.
 Post them in comments, I will try to help you_